The Dalles, Oregon

 The town has a lengthy history.
 While it was founded in 1857, the area was long used as a place of trading and rendezvous by Native American tribes from all over the Pacific Northwest.

-The Columbia Gorge Discovery Center and Wasco County Historical Museum provides a detailed look at the Corps of Discovery's Lewis and Clark Expedition.
+The Executive Director of the Columbia Gorge Discovery Center and Wasco County Historical Museum located in The Dalles, Ken Karsmizki, is an archeologist who has been working closely with NASA's Stennis Space Center in Missisippi to combine satellite imagery with detailed historical maps of the Corps of Discovery's Lewis and Clark Expedition.
+Karsmizki hopes to use this high tech approach to pinpoint the exact location of several of Lewis and Clark's 600 campsites.
 The Dalles is one of only two locations in the nation that can identify an original camping site of the famous Lewis and Clark expedition.
-This local area is now known as "Rock Fort" and has been the subject of research, including a special on Lewis and Clark filmed by the Discovery Channel.
-In addition, the exhibits give information on the Ice Age Floods, as well as Native American society for the past 10,000 years.
+This local area is now known as "Rock Fort" and has been the subject of research, including a special on Lewis and Clark filmed by the Discovery Channel, a project which Karsmizki served as consultant.

 The Dalles was also the end of the Oregon Trail, and the jumping off spot for people who wished to travel on to the fertile Willamette Valley.
-During the 1800's the US Government established Fort Dalles, which is now a museum.
+During the 1800's the US Government established Ft.
+Dalles.

 Visitors to The Dalles can enjoy the many murals on local buildings in the downtown area.